MatteoGabriele/vue-i18n-manager/README.md

 }
 ```

-## Page transitions
+## Localize routes
-The language needs to be defined as a parameter of the route, to avoid typing it every time, which you can still do using the **langUrlPrefix** computed value in the VuexStore getters, is possible to wrap the route object in the **$localize** method like so
+The language needs to be defined as a parameter of the route, to avoid typing it every time, which you can still do using the **urlPrefix** computed value in the VuexStore getters, is possible to wrap the route object in the **$localize** method like so

 ```js
 <router-link :to="$localize({ name: 'home' })"></router-link>
 ```

 which will be parsed to

 ```js
 <router-link :to="{ name: 'home', params: { lang: 'en-gb' } })"></router-link>
 ```

-## Routing
+## Routing and scaffold
 Is not mandatory, but is possible to add the VueRouter instance passing a **router** object, to let the plugin handle language behaviors in the URL

+The plugin will manage URL redirects and prefixing, the ```routeParser``` helper instead transforms your route tree in a children of a main route with a base language, necessary to handle the URL prefix.

 ```js
 // router.js
 import Vue from 'vue'